drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	  ]
 	) <ppi_alg>

-	@ppi_alg is takes as input a point set $P$ for the triangluation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangulation is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation and is constructed in a way such that all of the other points lie inside this triangle which is noted in _(line 2)_.
-These extra three points will later be removed. _(line 3)_ Tells us to keep peforming the main work of the algorithm as long as there are points to be inserted into $T$. _(lines 4-5)_ We pick out points in parellel which can be inserted into $T$ by checking in which triangle each point not yet inserted, if any, is closest to the circumcenter of the triangle.
+	@ppi_alg is takes as input a point set $P$ for the triangulation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangulation is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation and is constructed in a way such that all of the other points lie inside this triangle which is noted in _(line 2)_.
+These extra three points will later be removed. _(line 3)_ Tells us to keep performing the main work of the algorithm as long as there are points to be inserted into $T$. _(lines 4-5)_ We pick out points in parallel which can be inserted into $T$ by checking in which triangle each point not yet inserted, if any, is closest to the circumcenter of the triangle.
 This point will be inserted in the _(lines_6-7)_ in which for every triangle which has a point inside it to be inserted we split the existing triangle $t$ into 3 new triangles which all contain the inserted point $p$.
-Now in _(lines 8-12)_ at this point, we have a non Delaunay mesh which needs to be transformed and so we perform neccesary flipping operations in order for this to be a DT.
+Now in _(lines 8-12)_ at this point, we have a non Delaunay mesh which needs to be transformed and so we perform necessary flipping operations in order for this to be a DT.
 For each triangle we first check whether we should flip with any 3 any of its neighbours by checking if each edge is illegal.
 If an edge is found to be illegal the first neighbouring triangle is marked to be flipped with.
-	Following this we check whether any triangles marked for flipping would be conlflicting with any other configuration flipping, and if so, it is discarded for this iteration of the while loop.
+	Following this we check whether any triangles marked for flipping would be conflicting with any other configuration flipping, and if so, it is discarded for this iteration of the while loop.
 	In _(lines 11-12)_ we perform the flipping operation for each triangle which wont have any conflicts.
-	At the end of the outermost while loop in _(line 13)_ we update our knowlege of where points which have not yet been instered not lie after the chages by the point insertion creating new triangles and flipping changing the triangles themselves.
+	At the end of the outermost while loop in _(line 13)_ we update our knowledge of where points which have not yet been inserted not lie after the changes by the point insertion creating new triangles and flipping changing the triangles themselves.

-	@ppi_alg exploits the most parallizable aspects of the point insertion @ripiflip_alg, which are the point insertion, for which only one triangle is involved in at a time, and the flipping operation, which can be parallized but some book keeping needs to be taken care of in order for confilicting flip to not be performed.
-With a large point set this parallelization allows for a massively alogorithm as a large number of point insertions and flips can be performed in parallel.
-Flipping conlficts can happen when two different configurations of neighbouring triangles want to flip and these two configurations share a triangle, as illustrated in @parallel_flip_img.
+	@ppi_alg exploits the most parallelisable aspects of the point insertion @ripiflip_alg, which are the point insertion, for which only one triangle is involved in at a time, and the flipping operation, which can be parallised but some book keeping needs to be taken care of in order for conflicting flip to not be performed.
+With a large point set this parallelization allows for a massively algorithm as a large number of point insertions and flips can be performed in parallel.
+Flipping conflicts can happen when two different configurations of neighbouring triangles want to flip and these two configurations share a triangle, as illustrated in @parallel_flip_img.